-Transactions among the subdivisions of the Division have been eliminated for purposes of the combined financial statements presented herein.
+Transactions among the subdivisions of the Division have been eliminated for the combined financial statements presented herein.
 Administration overhead incurred is divided between CHS-NCS, CCS and SALKS.
 Overhead of the subdivisions is split, 40% to CCS and 60% to CHS-NCS.
 Of the 60% to CHS-NCS, \$3,500 in overhead is allocated to the SALKS monthly.
-Overhead expense includes superintendence, depreciation, and general administrative expenses.
+Overhead expenses include superintendence, depreciation, and general administrative expenses.